 - The solar system does not require much maintenance other than regular cleaning of the panels’ surfaces.

 - There are two types of captive rooftop solar systems.
-The first is a stand-alone system, and the second is a system that is connected to the grid.
+The first is a stand-alone system, and the second is a system that connects to the grid.

 Do you need to save money on your power bills?
 Wattz, being the UAE’s leading solar energy provider, provides high-quality home solar energy panels and installation services, which can help you save up to 20% on your monthly electricity bills.